Pay it forward - From Client to Volunteer

 Then she found Infant Crisis Services.
 Before coming here, Paula thought whenever you needed help, being treated as “less than” was just the price you had to pay for getting what you needed to take care of your family.
 But the people at Infant Crisis Services were different in a way that is hard to explain.
 She said she was welcomed into the organization with open arms and treated with respect and compassion.

-When she left Infant Crisis Services with bags of food, clothing and other baby items, she felt so grateful to have found them, and felt inspired.
+When she left Infant Crisis Services with bags of food, clothing and other baby items, she felt so grateful to have found us and felt inspired.
 It made her feel like she wanted to help someone else.
 She knew if she could feel that good after leaving a place like that, one day she wanted to return the favor.
-Coming to Infant Crisis Services not only provided her the basic needs for my children, it gave her a renewed sense of value and worth, and that made all the difference.
+Coming to Infant Crisis Services not only provided her the basic needs for her children, it gave her a renewed sense of value and worth, and that made all the difference.

 Today, Paula is self employed, a community leader and founder of her own nonprofit project called Aim For Success – a program designed to mentor teen girls and young women toward successful futures.
 She’s been happily married to her husband Charles for five years and he is her absolute best friend.
 She is also now a volunteer at Infant Crisis Services every week.

-When what brought her back to Infant Crisis Services, she said the hand of God touched her and her children each time they visited and she never forgot that touch.
+What brought her back to Infant Crisis Services, she said the hand of God touched her and her children each time they visited and she never forgot that touch.
 She volunteers because she believes that if you give people what they need and do it in a spirit of love, respect and humility; the rewards will be great.